faucetsdn/udmi/docs/guides/development.md

 GNU `sed` and `find`) and the python modules installed match those (including the same versions) in `etc/requirements.txt`

-If documents are missing from the index page, check if they needed to be added to the `ALWAYS_ROOT` list in `bin/list_root_schemas`.
+If documents are missing from the index `readme.md`, check if they needed to be added to the `ALWAYS_ROOT` list in `bin/list_root_schemas`.
 Important schemas may sometimes be referenced by other files (e.g. pubber schemas) and therefore need be explicitly made root

+Schemas sections are according to the value of `$section` in the shema.
+These section must also exist in `etc/schema_readme_template.md`, and must match (case sensitive) the value of `$section` otherwise they are inserted into the `Other` category

 ## Configuring Cloud CI Tests